 Image credit: Chango & Co

-Cushions are also an incredibly effective and easy way to add emphasis to the room, and there’s a handy free cushion arranging tool to help you find your perfect color combination.
+Cushions are also an incredibly effective and easy way to add emphasis to the room, just find your perfect color combination.

 For yet cozier feel, don’t miss on throws, either!
 Curling up in the living room with your favorite throw blanket on and a cup of steaming coffee, is one of the best experiences in a space you’d call ‘my home’.